Where to see Diego Rivera Murals: Mexico City

 On the right is Liberation by Jorge González Camarena, it’s a recreation of an earlier painting that was destroyed by an earthquake.
 The painting portrays slavery and shows various men casting their bindings off.

-2. The National Palace
+2. The National Palace Mexico City

-The painting depicts the history of Mexico, with scenes pre-colonial Mexico on the right.
+This Diego Rivera mural in the National Palace depicts the history of Mexico, with scenes pre-colonial Mexico on the right.
 The center portrays the Spanish conquest, both military and religious.
 On the left panel, the rise of the working class is depicted, of course with Frida Kahlo present among the people.

 Located in the Alameda Park